vbout/vbout-woocommerce-plugin/README.md

 ## IP and Customer Link:
     - If a customer is roaming the website, and the features are turned on, the IP will be sent at every event.
-    - Upon User registration, all the searches, Cart , product and category views will be linked to this account through IP.
+    - Upon User registration, all the searches, carts, products and categories views will be linked to this account through IP.

 ## Listeners ---- > Functions Used and Explanation :